Cost price

-In retail systems, the cost price represents the specific value that represents unit price purchased.
-This value is used as a key factor in determining profitability, and in some stock market theories it is used in establishing the value of stock holding.
+In retail systems, the cost price represents the specific inventory value that represents unit price purchased.
+This value is used as a key factor in determining profitability.
+In some stock market theories it is used in establishing the value of stock holding.

 Forms

 Cost prices appear in several forms, such as actual cost, last cost, average cost, and net realizable value.

 Cost price

 Cost price is also known as CP. cost price is the original price of an item.
 The cost is the total outlay required to produce a product or carry out a service.
 Cost price is used in establishing profitability in the following ways: